GMJ2023/The-DTF-Companion/DTF Folder Guide.md

-# 🗂️ DTF Folder Companion
+# 🗂️ DTF Folder Guide
 ---
 Welcome!
 This guide explains how the **Payroll Automation folders** work — what goes where, what happens automatically, and where to find your processed files.